 - A residence permit for part-time students cannot be arranged by the KABK.

-Therefore non-EU/EEA candidates are welcome to apply for the full-time Fine Arts programme only.
+Therefore non-EU/EEA candidates are advised to apply for the full-time Fine Arts programme.

 Specifications